-That’s why the team at Fire Action have put together this guide to get readers clued up about these critical safety measures that should be employed to protect their workers.
+That’s why the team at Safe Fire have put together this guide to get readers clued up about these critical safety measures that should be employed to protect their workers.

 Please also note that the equipment listed below should be expertly installed, regularly tested and maintained, and relevant staff should undergo up-to-date training to use them effectively and in the correct situation.

 It doesn’t matter what type of establishment you run; if your premises experiences a fire, you will be sorry if you don’t have a fire extinguisher to hand.

 Not only will they protect the lives of your employees and visitors, but they are also crucial for preventing a small fire from evolving into a serious incident.

 Different premises will vary in their fire risk, and will also differ in the types of fire they will be most likely to experience, and therefore, which fire extinguishers are most suited for them.
 Consult with a BAFE-accredited professional, which can be found at BAFE.ORG.UK.

 These devices provide vital early warnings of a potential fire by alerting workers to the presence of smoke, and their installation is required by law in larger and more complex buildings where shouting “Fire!” or using a manual alarm will not suffice.